 If you are visiting the island country, you will need to determine which entry documents you need to travel to New Zealand before you start booking your flight.
 The requirements you need will vary depending on your nationality, length of stay, and country of residence.

 What is the New Zealand eTA

 The New Zealand eTA is a new system implemented by immigration officials in New Zealand in order to register travellers from visa-waiver countries entering NZ for tourism or transit purposes.
 The New Zealand electronic travel authority is mandatory for citizens of the 60 countries whose nationals do not require a visa to visit the country.

 The New Zealand eTA can be filled in very quickly from the comfort of your home or office by completing the straightforward New Zealand eTA application form.
-All you require to apply for the eTA for New Zealand is a passport that is valid for at least 3 months, a working email address at which to receive the visa waiver and a debit or credit card with which to pay for it.
+All you require to apply for the eTA for New Zealand is a passport that is issued by one the eligible countries listed above, a working email address at which to receive the visa waiver and a debit or credit card with which to pay for it.

 Once your New Zealand eTA has been approved it will then be valid for a 2-year period, during which time you can make multiple entries into the country for periods of 3 months at a time.
 Be aware that there are penalties for overstaying with the New Zealand eTA.

 Passport entry requirements for New Zealand

-In order to be allowed entry into New Zealand, you will need to be traveling on a passport that is valid for at least 3 months after your expected departure date, in accordance with the regulations established by the New Zealand immigration authorities.
+In order to be allowed entry into New Zealand, you will need to be travelling on a passport that is valid for at least 3 months after your expected departure date, in accordance with the regulations established by the New Zealand immigration authorities.

 In case you have dual citizenship, please note that it is essential that the passport you are using to travel on is the same as the one which you applied for your visa or NZeTA with.
 If you travel with your second passport or a passport that does not exactly match the visa or eTA then this is grounds for being denied entry.